Typhoon Ewiniar (2006): Japan

 Ewiniar hammered Okinawa with heavy rain, creating mass confusion and troubles for tourists.
 Flights and ferries out of Okinawa to neighbouring islands were cancelled, and as many as 3,500 tourists were left stranded at various airports because most hotels were already near full capacity.
 Other tourists reportedly stayed in the homes of some Okinawa residents, while some residents in landslide-prone areas evacuated to higher ground.
 Seven people were injured in Nanjo from a fallen signboard, while an elderly woman in Nago City and a young girl in Yaese suffered wind-related injuries.

 The highest winds reported during the storm were 34.9 m/s (78 mph, 126 km/h).
 These winds blew sand about 7 cm (3 in) deep off the beach and into residents' yards.
-Typhoon Ewiniar caused a reported 20,000,000 yen ($173,778) worth of sugar cane and vegetable damage, and farmers experienced profit losses when ripe fruits were unable to be shipped to Asian markets.
+Typhoon Ewiniar caused a reported ¥20 million ($173,000) worth of sugar cane and vegetable damage, and farmers experienced profit losses when ripe fruits were unable to be shipped to Asian markets.